Brij98/ethereum_auction_dapp/README.md

 If there is an auction winner, the asset/token/deed is transferred to the bidder and the bid amount is sent to the auction creator.

+## How to Run Project:
+1. Clone project into preferred development environment
+2. cd into backend folder and deploy contracts to Ganache local network
+3. Run:
+    $ truffle init (creates necessary folders)
+    $ truffle compile (compiles contracts)
+    $ truffle migrate (compile smart contracts & uses migration.js to deploy contracts) ** Before deploying contracts, make sure to edit truffle-config.js to deploy to correct local network and don't forget to link project to Ganache.
+4. Install web3.
+This is for connecting the contract.
+    $ npm install -s web3@1.0.0-beta.37
+5. $ cd frontend
+6. $ npm install (install packages needed in the web app)
+7. $ npm run dev (to run the app)
+8. Web app should now render on http://localhost:8080/